h82258652/windows-uwp.zh-cn/windows-apps-src/devices-sensors/send-or-receive-files-with-rfcomm.md

     StreamSocketListener^ listener,
     StreamSocketListenerConnectionReceivedEventArgs^ args)
 {
-    // Stop advertising/listening so that we’re only serving one client _provider->StopAdvertising();
+    // Stop advertising/listening so that we're only serving one client _provider->StopAdvertising();
     create_task(listener->Close())
     .then([args](void) {